emilravn/rockpaperscissors/README.md

 A classic game of RPS made in association with The Odin Project.
-It can be be played at [GitHub Pages](https://emilravn.github.io/rockpaperscissors/).
+It can be played at [GitHub Pages](https://emilravn.github.io/rockpaperscissors/).

 ## Rules of Rock Paper Scissors